 Company founder and President Harry G. Spirides is a former owner and operator of a 205 room full service beachfront resort hotel for 20 years.
 He rose up through the ranks of his family's hotel company from restaurant dishwasher to General Manager to Chief Executive Officer.
 He is a third generation hotelier and has over 30 years of experience working in full service hotels.
 In fact, the Spirides family has owned, operated, developed, and advised hotels and restaurants for over 90 years--since the 1920s.
-During his 20 year tenure holding the position of hotel owner and Chief Executive Officer Harry Spirides employed hundreds of people and led his company through all phases of a hotel company’s lifecycle and successfully navigated through many financial, legal, economic, public relations, and operations significant events.
+During his 20 year tenure holding the position of hotel owner and Chief Executive Officer Harry Spirides employed thousands of people and led his company through all phases of a hotel company’s lifecycle and successfully navigated through many financial, legal, economic, public relations, and operations significant events.
 Mr. Spirides has served for decades as a member of boards of directors of organizations focused on tourism destination marketing, convention centers, and economic development.
 He has also served on state and local government authorities and committees.
 He is a published author of hotel history.

 On many occasions during his 20 years as a hotel owner and operator Harry Spirides successfully obtained additional capital as needed to refinance his company’s mortgage debt as well as fund new construction, acquisitions, renovations, and operations.
 He intimately knows how finance is the lifeblood of any hotel or restaurant, and he can certainly relate to any financial situation in which a owner may find himself or herself.

 Harry Spirides sold his hotel in 2014 in a vibrant hotel real estate market.
-Today, Mr. Spirides owns and operates Spirides Hospitality Finance Company where he finds it very rewarding to assist hotel and restaurant owners with their financing needs, having “walked a thousand miles in their shoes.”
-He obtains funding at the best possible terms for hotel and restaurant owners located throughout the United States by using his established connections in the capital markets and hospitality industry in general.
+Today, Mr. Spirides owns and operates Spirides Hospitality Finance Company where he finds it very rewarding to assist hotel owners with their financing needs, having “walked a thousand miles in their shoes.”
+He obtains funding at the best possible terms for hotel owners located throughout the United States by using his established connections in the capital markets and hospitality industry in general.

 Mr. Spirides holds a Master of Business Administration degree from Mercer University and a Bachelor of Science degree in Hospitality Administration from Florida State University.
 He has also been awarded the Advanced Certification in Real Estate and Hotel Investment from Cornell University's School of Hotel Administration.
 Harry Spirides is a military veteran and former commissioned officer.
 He served 3 years active duty and 8 years reserve duty as a federal law enforcement officer in the U.S. Coast Guard.
 He received a honorable discharge from military service in 2008.
 Spirides Hospitality Finance Company has been verified as a Veteran-Owned Small Business by the U.S. Department of Veterans Affairs.

-Spirides Family History
+Spirides Family History of Serving Hospitality

 In 1910 George Leonidas Spirides immigrated to the United States from Sparta, Greece.
 He spent the next 5 years working in New York City as a dishwasher, a cook, and a flower delivery boy.